sunarch/f_tj_tomjoro-github-io/_posts/2017-02-09-ecto3-mongodb-phoenix.md

 How to use MongoDb with Phoenix and Ecto.

+This might sound confusing:

+* Use newest version of Phoenix
+* Use newest version of Ecto
+* Don't use mongodb_ecto!
+Instead use the newest version of mongodb driver (mongodb).

+This post explains techniques on how to leverage some of the features from Ecto, like Changesets, but directly with the Mongodb driver.
+They work well together!

+Also this post shows you how to use MongoDb driver.
+There's not much documentation available on the mongodb driver site.
+This post shows you how to do things like indexes, and find, and updates with $set, etc.

+## Get started

+How to start a project:

+1. Create a new Phoenix project without a database specified.
+Ecto is included by default.
+1. Now, adjust the mix, etc, by adding directly the mongodb driver.
+1. Follow the other instructions in this post about startup, etc.

 ## Background

 Ecto 1.0 supported MongoDb, Ecto 2.0 & 3.0 don't.
 This has created a lot of confusion